 In May of 2009, with Rodriguez sidelined by a hip injury, journalist Selena Roberts published a biography of Rodriguez which alleged that he has been a PED user since high school.
 The allegations were not sourced, and long-standing friends of Rodriguez, such as Doug Mientkiewicz, who knew him when they were both teenagers, went on the record to contradict the book's allegations.

-More trouble came up on January 29, 2013, when the Miami New Times reported that his name was found along with those of six other major leaguers in an investigation of Anthony Bosch, owner of a recently closed clinic in Coral Gables, FL suspected of having supplied performance-enhancing drugs.
-Three of the names of the list were those of players who had been suspended for PED sue by MLB over the past year - Bartolo Colon, Melky Cabrera and Yasmani Grandal - making the allegations more credible.
-Rodriguez imnmediately denied the allegations through a spokesperson: "The news report about a purported relationship between Alex Rodriguez and Anthony Bosch are not true.
+More trouble came up on January 29, 2013, when the Miami New Times reported that his name was found along with those of six other major leaguers in an investigation of Anthony Bosch, owner of the recently closed Biogenesis Laboratories in Coral Gables, FL, suspected of having supplied performance-enhancing drugs.
+Three of the names of the list were those of players who had been suspended for PED use by MLB over the past year - Bartolo Colon, Melky Cabrera and Yasmani Grandal - making the allegations more credible.
+Rodriguez immediately denied the allegations through a spokesperson: "The news report about a purported relationship between Alex Rodriguez and Anthony Bosch are not true.
 Alex Rodriguez was not Mr. Bosch's patient, he was never treated by him and he was never advised by him.
 The purported documents referenced in the story - at least as they relate to Alex Rodriguez - are not legitimate."
 However, the news fueled more speculation that the Yankees were seeking a way to get out of their financial obligations under Rodriguez's huge contract, by either voiding it or convincing A-Rod to retire.
 More bad news hit three days later when ESPN reported that Rodriguez had been receiving weekly injections at home from Bosch, while the Miami New Times added that he had agreed to pay a monthly fee of $12,000 for the service.
-A-Rod continued to deny all allegations through a spokesman.
+A-Rod continued to deny all allegations through a spokesman but the scandal was not one that was to be easily swept aside.

 [edit] Notable Achievements